Phoenix Landing™ Helping Parrots

 Picture

-* Find a good AVIAN vet.
+• Find a good AVIAN vet.
 Dog and cat vets are not adequately trained to treat birds.
 Check www.aav.org for a vet near you.
-Since birds are prey animals, they do not show sickness until they are very ill.
-Try to visit the vet every year for a routine visit, and lab work regularly as well.
+Since birds are prey animals, they don't show signs of illness until they are very sick.
+Try to visit the vet every year for a routine visit and lab work.

-* Keep emergency supplies on-hand, a travel carrier ready for emergencies, and make sure bird-sitters know how to call your vet.
+• Keep emergency supplies and a travel carrier on-hand, and make sure bird-sitters know how to call your vet.
 Keeping a pillowcase under a chair cushion can make a great emergency carrier if the situation is urgent.

-* Feather health involves access to regular bathing or showers, a quality diet comprised of a wide variety of wholesome foods, and lots of activities to keep that brilliant bird brain challenged and the body busy.
+• Optimal feather health relies on access to regular bathing or showers, a quality diet comprised of a wide variety of wholesome foods, and a variety of activities to keep that brilliant bird brain challenged and the body busy.

-* Avoid toxic foods such as chocolate, caffeine, sugar, greasy foods, avocado, liquor and all junk food in general.
+• Avoid toxic foods such as chocolate, caffeine, sugar, greasy foods, avocado, liquor and all junk food.

-* Learn to read your bird’s droppings to help track potential health problems.
-Avoid using bedding materials like corncob in the cage, these can be serious sources of bacteria.
+• Learn to read your bird’s droppings to help track potential health problems.
+Avoid using bedding materials like corncob or wood shavings in the cage, which can be sources of harmful bacteria or fungi.